Rarity-Extended/RarityExtended/utils/codex/readme.md

 - `classes`, list of all the classes available with some metadata
 - `items`, list of all the items available with some metadata
 - `skills`, list of all the skills available with some metadata
+- `tavernNews`, list of all the news that will be displayed in the tavern